n00lbyte/dockerizing_django/README.md

 dockerizing django project

-1. edit ./.env and ./postgres/init-user-db.sh to change username and password for postgres database.
+1. edit ./.env and ./postgres/init-user-db.sh to change username and password for postgres database (django user and root user).
-2. edit ./docker-compose.yml to change postgres root user login and password.

 Code of django app in ./web/app/